Low GL for Cancer Prevention

 see also C.A.
 Krone and J.T.
 Ely, ‘Controlling hyperglycemia as an adjunct to cancer therapy’, Integrative Cancer Therapies, 2005 March, Vol 4(1): pp. 25–31

 The reason why a high-GL diet is such bad news is that it increases levels of insulin-related growth factors, primarily IGF-1, which are major promoters of breast cancer.
-Insulin also stimulates hormones, including oestrogens, which are also associated with excess breast-cancer risk.
+Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. also stimulates hormones, including oestrogens, which are also associated with excess breast-cancer risk.
 Postmenopausal women with high insulin levels, for example, have been shown to have twice the risk of developing breast cancer.
 We explore this whole link between being hormonally overloaded and increased risk for a number of diseases in the January 10 newsletter.

 G.C.
 Kabat, et al., ‘Repeated measures of serum glucose and insulin in relation to postmenopausal breast cancer’, International Journal of Cancer, June 2009

 see also M.J.
 Gunter, et al., ‘Insulin, insulin-like growth factor-I, and risk of breast cancer in postmenopausal women’, Journal of the National Cancer Institute, 2009 Jan 7, Vol 101(1): pp. 48–60